statechannels/statechannels/new-packages/nitro-protocol/packages/fmg-rock-paper-scissors/README.md

 ![Alt text](assets/rock-paper-scissors.png?raw=true "Title")
 In each state `aBal` and `bBal` represent Alice and Bob's current balances in the game respectively.
-The dotted lines represent the _resolution_ of the game if it were to conclude from the given state -- that is, what the game rules considers a fair payout to each player.
+The dotted lines in the above figure represent the _resolution_ of the game if it were to conclude from the given state -- that is, what the game rules considers a fair payout to each player.

 The states we show in the diagram are slightly simplified.
 In particular, we omit the _framework attributes_ implemented by the core state contract.